thisduck/nothing/about/index.markdown

   formatting
 - [Jekll](http://jekyllrb.com) to generate the HTML
 - [Google's Web Fonts](http://google.com/webfonts)
+- Vim, git, jQuery and the other usual suspects

 I didn't test the site in Internet Explorer and do not care to do so.